aaryaapg/esp-idf-vscode-procedure/README.md

 # esp-idf-vscode-procedure
-Procedure and resources for getting started with ESP-IDF on VSCode.
+This repository is a template for creating a new project on ESP-IDF using VSCode.
 Sample: https://github.com/espressif/esp-idf/tree/master/examples/get-started/sample_project
-## Procedure
+## Procedure for Installation and Setup
 ### Step 1: Install ESP-IDF
 https://www.youtube.com/watch?v=K58Y2dFsQ2A -> Follow the same procedure
 ### Step 2: Install VSCode